deeps201/Git-tutorial/README.md

      git push -u origin master/main

 ## GIT_BRANCHING

-*Master branch-default branch
+1)Master branch-default branch-->Creating the clone of master branch as "feature branch"

-*Feature branch-additional branch
+2)Feature branch-additional branch-->When we make changes in the master branch it does affect the feature branch similarly for master branch.

-*Hotfix branch-bug fixing branch
+3)Hotfix branch-bug fixing branch